cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * `vdaf.prep_init(verify_key: bytes, ctx: bytes, agg_id: int, agg_param:
-  AggParam, nonce: bytes, public_share: PublicShare, input_share: InputShare) -> tuple[PrepState, PrepShare]` is the deterministic preparation-state initialization algorithm run by each Aggregator.
+  AggParam, nonce: bytes, public_share: PublicShare, input_share: InputShare) -> tuple[PrepState, PrepShare]` is the deterministic preparation state initialization algorithm run by each Aggregator.
 It consumes the shared verification key, the application context, the Aggregator's unique identifier, the aggregation parameter chosen by the Collector, the report